khromalabs/ureddithome/README.md

 # ureddithome
 Micro Reddit Homepage

-This project is an attempt to create a portable, in-device homepage, contained in just one single html file for my favourite subreddits.
-I have an account that I also use, but like as well to individually browse them, especially using my cellphone's browser, and I found myself frequently endup editing the URL, changing the subreddit and the view (hot, top, and normally changing the top range between a day and a week).
-My idea was to create a very small homepage that could reside locally in the device, that could allow me to quickly do that without having to edit the URL.
+This project is attempting to create a portable, in-device homepage contained within just one single HTML file for my favorite subreddits.
+I have a personal account that I also use but enjoy browsing them individually as well, especially using my cellphone's browser.
+I often find myself frequently editing the URL, changing the subreddit and view (hot, top), and usually switching between time ranges of a day or a week.
+My idea was to create a very small homepage that could reside locally on the device, allowing me to quickly perform these actions without having to edit the URL.

 NOTE: Just added the capability of peeking subreddits content from the Reddit API, which seems to me very cool to do a quick preview.

 This is how it looks.
-Subreddits can be edited in the file itself or passed as the s parameter:
+Subreddits can be edited in the file itself or passed as the 's' parameter in the URL:

 ![ureddithome preview](https://raw.githubusercontent.com/khromalabs/ureddithome/master/preview.png)

 Favourite subreddits can be stored straight in the bookmark as is describe in the page header.